ocsigen/eliom/README.md

 Eliom is a framework for building client/server Web and mobile applications in OCaml.

+It can be used both as a traditional server-side Web framework or to implement complex client-server applications.

-It transforms OCaml into a multi-tier language, making it possible to implement both the server and client parts of a Web and mobile app as a single program.
+Eliom transforms OCaml into a multi-tier language, making it possible to implement both the server and client parts of a Web and mobile app as a single program.